BadmWe/dspyt-webpage/dspyt/posts/simple-telegram-bot-in-python-hosted-easily-on-heroku.md

 ## Python Virtual Environment

 First, we need to save python dependencies to host the telegram python bot on Heroku.
-In this tutorial related to hosting python telegram bot on heroku, we use the python virtual environment library virtualenv.
+In this tutorial related to hosting python telegram bot on heroku, we use the python virtual environment library `virtualenv`.
 We install the python `virtualenv` library with PIP:

 ```bash
 pip install virtualenv